TarekFawaz/udacity_WeatherJournal/README.md

 > - Safari
 > *and you could expolre more*
 ---
+> still need to work on persisting the Data into Data store
 > please help me by sending me comments regarding the coding style or missing best practices by sending me e-mail to [tarek.fawaz1983@gmail.com](mailto:tarek.fawaz1983@gmail.com) or update on this repo ;)